chrisspaghetti/investment-strategies/README.md

 - PHP 7.3.*

 # Configuration
-If you want to add new ISINs, edit `config.inc.php` and put ariva CSV files into import folder
+If you want to add new ISINs, edit `config.inc.php` and put ariva or onvista CSV files into import folder